 Elevation: 10,577 ft

-Climbing and access information for this peak is found on page 223.
+Climbing and access information for this peak is on Page 223 of the book.

-WCP-8 is a broken pile of rubble, south of Ocalkens Lake, that sits between WCP-7 and D.O.
+WCP-8 is one of ten numbered peaks, denoted as “WCP-#” in the White Cloud Mountains.
+WCPs 1-10 are part of the Northern White Cloud Peak Group (on Page 220).
+All ten are spectacular peaks!
+WCP-8 is a broken pile of rubble.
+It is located south of O’Caulkens Lake and sits between WCP-7 and D.O.
 Lee Peak.
 WCP-8 is seldom climbed.
-The book provides route information for the peak’s South Ridge.
-Below, find Livingston Douglas’ route up the North Ridge.
+The book provides route information for the peak’s south ridge.
+Find Livingston Douglas’ route up the north ridge below.
+USGS Washington Peak